 - 2.5.1.
 Wastewater from residential sources must receive treatment at least equal to that provided in a two-compartment septic tank, before discharge to a gravelless drainfield. - 2.5.2.
-Wastewater from non-residential sources or, high-strength wastewater from residential sources must receive treatment sufficient to lower the waste-strength to the level of that commonly found in domestic residential septic tank effluent before discharge to a gravelless drainfield.
+Wastewater from non-residential sources or, high-strength wastewater from residential sources must receive treatment sufficient to lower the waste-strength to the level of that commonly found in domestic residential septic tank effluent.